Stephen Fincher: 2010

 Fincher announced his candidacy for the 8th District before 11-term Democratic incumbent John S. Tanner announced his retirement.
 He won the August primary largely as a result of high voter turnout in rural areas of the district.

 In the general election, Fincher faced Democratic State Senator Roy Herron, Tea Party candidate Donn Janes, who earlier dropped out of the Republican primary, and Independent Mark J. Rawles.
 Fincher declined to participate in a series of public debates.
-Fincher was criticized by Herron and local media for his decision to not disclose his income tax returns, calling the criticism a "witch hunt."
+Fincher was criticized by Herron and local media for his decision not to disclose his income tax returns, calling the criticism a "witch hunt."
 Fincher stated: "There is no reason for me to disclose my tax returns.
 These attacks are because Herron is losing and he can't handle it.
 He is avoiding the issues."

 He received endorsements from former Governor Winfield Dunn, Citizens United, Eagle Forum, Family Research Council, Concerned Women for America, and State Senator Dolores Gresham.
 Fincher had over $420,000 cash on hand.
 Herron had over $1.1 million cash on hand.

 The 8th had long been a classic "Yellow Dog" Democrat district.
 Most state and local officials were Democrats, and congressional elections usually saw Democrats skate to reelection.
 However, it had become increasingly friendly to Republicans at the national level since the turn of the 21st century.
 In the 2008 presidential election, Republican U.S. Senator John McCain carried the district with 56% of the vote.

 On November 2, 2010, Fincher defeated Herron, receiving 98,484 votes to Herron's 64,701, or approximately 60% of the vote.
 Upon his swearing-in on January 3, 2011, Fincher became the first Republican to represent what is now the 8th District since 1898.